 Staff involved in direct patient care who have regular clinical contact with patients and who are directly involved in patient care (including Medical School students), must be up to date with the UK Routine childhood immunisation schedule and show documentary evidence of this.
 Occupational Heath will assess if you require any booster doses based on the documentary evidence you provide on your health questionnaire

-All students will need to show documentary proof of two MMR vaccinations or serological evidence of immunity from an authenticated laboratory.
+All students will need to show documentary proof of two MMR vaccinations.

-In the absence of definitive history of chickenpox, a blood test for Varicella-Zooster Virus antibodies will be required
+In the absence of definitive history of chickenpox, a blood test for Varicella-Zoster Virus antibodies will be required

 All new entrants who have been living or working overseas for more than three months in a high incidence TB country, will be offered an interferon gamma test.